 Did you ever wonder what was in your drinking water?
 What makes water hard or soft?
 How does the salt on the road help “melt” the ice?
 For that matter, why does salt “eat” your car?
 Why is the ozone hole disappearing?
 These are just a few questions that can be answered by knowing a little chemistry.

 At Penn College, we offer a wide range of chemistry classes that meet the needs of all our students.
 If you’ve never had chemistry, you can be introduced to the subject by taking General Chemistry.
 On the other hand, if you find chemistry as exciting as we do, then you might want to take Organic Chemistry I and Organic I Lab.
-For those pursuing degrees outside the science field, you may elect to take Chemistry and Society online.
+For those pursuing degrees outside the science field, you may elect to take Science in Modern Society online.
 These are just a few examples of the chemistry courses that the Natural Sciences department offers.

 The physics "department" is not a department in and of itself, but rather a subdivision of a larger scientific community at the College called the Department of Natural Sciences.